-During the year the Audit Committee was comprised of Mr. Mike Stirzaker (Committee Chairman), Mr. Terence Goodlace and Mr. Rob Thomson, all of whom are considered to be independent Directors.
+During the year the Audit Committee was comprised of Mr. Mike Stirzaker (Committee Chairman), Mr. Terence Goodlace (resigned as a Director 5 May 2023) and Mr. Rob Thomson, all of whom are considered to be independent Directors.
+Mr. Geoff Hiller (an independent Director) was appointed to the Committee on 26 September 2023.